emilydta/weather-app/README.md

   - How to write asynchronous code.
   - How to use promises and async/await.
   - How to use API's and make API calls.
+  - How to use env files to store sensitive data.

 Live version: https://emilydta.github.io/weather-app/